API Integration

 4. Verify established API communication at the Tirreno console.

 The sensor accepts six mandatory and ten optional parameters.
-Each parameter is expected to be a string.
-The parameters must be passed as URL-encoded POST request data.
+Each parameter value should be a string.
+The data must be URL-encoded and sent in a POST request.

 Note

-It is highly recommended to pass as many parameters as possible.
-Sending more data results in more exhaustive reports and comprehensive analysis.
+We recommend passing as many parameters as possible.
+Sending more data leads to more detailed reports and thorough analysis.

 Required Parameters